 Looking for an efficient way to file your 1099-K returns online?
 Now you can file Form 1099-K with ease through the IRS-approved Tax1099. eFile your 1099-K forms, verify your vendor TINs, and comply with the IRS easily

-Effective from the 2024 tax year, the IRS requires all payment card companies and third-party networks to report all 1099-K payments made in a tax year with a minimum reportable gross total of $600.
+Effective from the 2024 tax year, the IRS plans to implement the change in phases starting all payment card companies and third-party networks to report all 1099-K payments made in a tax year with a minimum reportable gross total of $5000.

 Use this box to report the gross amount of payment card/third-party network payments made during a calendar year.